slowkow/snpsea/doc/SNPsea_manual.md

 #### ImmGen2012.gct.gz

-Gene expression data for 249 blood cell types from [GSE15907].
-Replicates for each cell type profile were averaged.
-For each gene, the single probe with the largest minimum was selected.
-[Immunological Genome Project][GSE15907]
+Gene expression data for 249 blood cell types from [GSE15907][ImmGen].
+We averaged cell type replicates.
+For each gene, we selected the single probe with the largest minimum.

+#### FANTOM2014.gct.gz

+CAGE data for 533 human cell types from [FANTOM5].
+We averaged cell type replicates.
+We discarded CAGE entries with 0 or multiple corresponding NCBI Entrez IDs.
+Then, we summed the CAGE entries for each gene.

 ### LD-pruned SNPs and Genomic Intervals